-Driving to Mexico?
-Beware of the Mexican Tope or Speed Bump
+Driving in Mexico?
+Beware of the Mexican Tope (Giant Speed Bump)!